 The charges are divided into three installments, (except in case of advance payments), corresponding to the three terms of the collegiate year, and the payments for each term are due at the beginning of the term.
-Checks, etc., should be made payable to T. H. Lewis, President.
+Checks, etc., should be made payable to the Western Maryland College.